jaxa1337/simple_text_analyzer/README.md

     - Number of digits
     - Number of sentences
 4. Sign statistics - count each sign
-5. Letters statistics - count each letter
+5. Letters statistics - shows graph with statistic of letters
+6. Vowels and consonants - shows pie graph which presents percentage share of vowels and consonants

+__Used libraries:__
+* PySimpleGUI
+* matplotlib